PoliticalGraveyard.com

 Fredrickson, Ernie See E. M. Fredrickson

-FREDRIK: See also Fredrik Eric Nelson, Jr.
+FREDRIK: See also Fredrik Herman Gade — E. O. Fredrik Hansson — Fredrik Eric Nelson Jr.

-FREDUS: See also Fredus Howard
+FREDUS: See also Fredus C. Carpenter — Fredus Howard

-Free: See Joel Ferree Bedell, Jr.
+Free: See Joel Ferree Bedell Jr.

 Free, A. Lynn — of Paw Paw, Van Buren County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1912.
 Burial location unknown.

-Free, Arthur Monroe (1879-1953) — also known as Arthur M. Free — of San Jose, Santa Clara County, Calif.
-Born in San Jose, Santa Clara County, Calif., July 15, 1879.
-Son of George A. Free and Ellen Elizabeth (Littlefield) Free.
+Free, Arthur Monroe (1879-1953) — also known as Arthur M. Free — of Mountain View, Santa Clara County, Calif.; San Jose, Santa Clara County, Calif.
+Born in San Jose, Santa Clara County, Calif., January 15, 1879.
 Republican.
 Lawyer; Santa Clara County District Attorney, 1907-19; U.S. Representative from California 8th District, 1921-33; defeated, 1932.
 Episcopalian.
 Member, Freemasons; Knights Templar; Shriners; Elks; Odd Fellows; Kiwanis.
-Suffered a skull fracture in a fall on a flight of stairs at home, and died the next day at San Jose Hospital, San Jose, Santa Clara County, Calif., April 1, 1953 (age 73 years, 260 days).
+Suffered a skull fracture in a fall on a flight of stairs at home, and died the next day at San Jose Hospital, San Jose, Santa Clara County, Calif., April 1, 1953 (age 74 years, 76 days).
 Interment at Oak Hill Memorial Park, San Jose, Calif.

-Relatives: Married, November 11, 1905, to Mabel Carolyn Boscow.
+Relatives: Son of George A. Free and Ellen Elizabeth (Littlefield) Free; married, November 11, 1905, to Mabel Carolyn Boscow.

 Free, Kalyn — of Tulsa, Tulsa County, Okla.
 Democrat.
 Delegate to Democratic National Convention from Oklahoma, 2000, 2008; member of Democratic National Committee from Oklahoma, 2008.
 Female.
 Still living as of 2008.